For Your Contemplation

 Are you often the person who raises his or her hand when someone asks for help?
 Do you also volunteer to help when no one has asked?
 (I know, ouch.
 It’s OK.
 Just stay with me.)
 Sure, stepping up to help sounds like a good – even noble – idea, but if you find yourself “complaining” about how exhausted and busy you are, and spend a lot of time working on things that are not YOUR priorities, it might be time to investigate your motivations.

 Some of the words we use to describe our relationship to time and productivity carry a pretty heavy judgment, often not favorable.
 They are concept words, in that they point to mental assessments that may or may not be true.
 Furthermore, their repeated use often puts an end to inquiry, other than to figure out how we should be different, or the other person should be different.
-The judgment is delivered and that is that.

 I’ve been thinking – as I often do – about this whole thing we’ve invented called Productivity.
 It seems to be one of those areas of life I’m here to question.
 It might be an outgrowth of the years when I was so ill I couldn’t be a consistently “productive” human being, or a predilection for laziness!
 I don’t think so (on the latter) but I do enjoy large doses of “time-luxury.”